swamp-lang/website/content/idioms/_index.md

 ## Rarely use division

 This might seem like a strange suggestion, but surprisingly division is still one of the slowest basic operations in a CPU.
-On modern x86, a multiplication may take ~3 cycles, while a division can be 20–30 cycles (7-10x slower).
-On M1 the ballpark for multiplication is 3 cycles, and integer division is 9-14 cycles (about 3x slower).
+On modern **x86**, a multiplication may take ~3 cycles, while a division can be 20–30 cycles (**7-10x slower**).
+On **M1** the ballpark for multiplication is 3 cycles, and integer division is 9-14 cycles (about **3x slower**).
 On retro CPUs like the GBA's ARM7TDMI, integer division has no hardware instruction at all and must be emulated in software --- which means about **50–100x slower** than a multiply.

 That difference is huge in gameplay code, where tight loops run thousands of times per frame.